How Far Can You Grow? Characterizing the Extrapolation Frontier of Graph Generative Models for Materials Science: RADII Construction

-Both the target cardinality $N(R)$ and the per-atom species sequence $(z_1,\dots,z_{N(R)})$ are provided as conditioning inputs, so predicted and ground-truth structures share the same size, composition, and atom ordering by construction.
+where $\hat{\mathbf{x}}_i \in \mathbb{R}^3$ is the predicted position of atom $i$, the atom count $N(R) = |\mathcal{S}(R)|$ is determined by $R$ via the spherical truncation in Eq.~\eqref{eq:structure}, and atomic species are not predicted but supplied as inputs in $\mathbf{z}$.
 This conditioning establishes a natural one-to-one correspondence between predicted and reference atoms without requiring Hungarian matching or any other assignment algorithm.
 We emphasize that this formulation evaluates a \emph{geometry-only} subtask of generative modeling: chemical identities are handled deterministically, and each model receives the exact stoichiometry and species ordering of the target nanoparticle.
 This design cleanly isolates geometric extrapolation as the variable of interest; extending the benchmark to an unconditioned track where models must additionally predict composition and ordering is a natural direction discussed in Section~\ref{sec:limitation}.
 Evaluating~\eqref{eq:task} across all 25 radii traces each model's quality from within the training distribution to beyond the extrapolation frontier.

-\paragraph*{Why no deterministic reconstruction baseline.} Since the ground-truth nanoparticle \emph{is} the deterministic spherical truncation of the unit cell (Eq.~\ref{eq:structure}), a rule-based baseline that reconstructs the reference from the input lattice parameters would trivially achieve zero error---the lattice vectors and basis positions fully specify every atom's position.
-The task evaluates \emph{generation}---producing atomic coordinates from learned representations---not reconstruction from explicit lattice parameters.
+\paragraph*{Why no deterministic reconstruction baseline.} Since the ground-truth nanoparticle \emph{is} the deterministic spherical truncation of the unit cell (Eq.~\ref{eq:structure}), a rule-based baseline that reconstructs the reference from the input lattice parameters would trivially achieve zero error: the lattice vectors and basis positions fully specify every atom's position.
+The task evaluates \emph{generation} (producing atomic coordinates from learned representations), not reconstruction from explicit lattice parameters.
 A supervised coordinate-regression baseline (e.g., an MLP mapping unit-cell features to atom positions) faces the same triviality: with the unit cell, radius, and atom ordering all provided, the mapping is deterministic and learnable to near-zero error given sufficient capacity, providing no diagnostic value for measuring extrapolation.
 Instead, the ID performance of each generative model serves as its own architecture-specific reference against which OOD degradation is measured.
+The benchmark question is precisely whether a learned generative model can preserve and extrapolate these structural regularities through its learned representations as output size grows, an $O(N)$ coordinate-placement problem that an explicit lattice rule, but not a learned model, resolves for free.